franzbu/EnhancedSpaces.spoon/README.md

 To resize and move the active window into a 3x3 grid position, use `modifierSnap2` and numbers `1-9`, additionally `0`, `o`, and `p`.

-`modifierSnap3` also uses a 3x3 grid; however, the windows snap into different sizes, see '3x3 Grid - Double (and Quadruple) Sizes' below.
+`modifierSnap3` also uses a 3x3 grid; however, the windows snap into different sizes, see '3x3 Grid - Additional Window Sizes' below.

 Below you find the pre-assigned keyboard shortcuts.